Skip to Content

 Serving ELs is a federal requirement and EL teachers must be proficient in English and be provided appropriate training for serving ELs.
 A TESOL endorsement is not required to teach ELs, but it can serve as an indicator of proper training.
 The following offers further guidance on staffing an EL program and service:

-Districts/schools must provide the personnel necessary to effectively implement EL programs.
-Necessary personnel includes teachers who are qualified to provide EL services, core-content teachers who are highly qualified in their field as well as trained to support EL students, and trained administrators who can evaluate these teachers.
+Districts/schools must provide the necessary personnel to effectively implement EL programs.
+Necessary personnel include teachers who are qualified to provide EL services, core-content teachers who are highly qualified in their field as well as trained to support EL students, and trained administrators who can evaluate these teachers.
 Districts must provide adequate professional development and follow-up training in order to prepare EL program teachers and administrators to implement the EL program effectively.
 Districts must ensure that administrators who evaluate EL program staff are adequately trained to meaningfully evaluate whether EL teachers are appropriately employing their training in the classroom in order for the EL program model to successfully achieve its educational objectives.
 (EL Toolkit, chapter 3)

 Please note: A TESOL endorsement may be required if serving ELs in a New Mexico state-funded bilingual multicultural education program (BMEP).
 See this document for further information on BMEP licensure requirements.

-The federal requirement is that a district must offer an English Learner (EL) program or services until an EL student is proficient in English and can participate meaningfully in the standard instructional programs without language supports within a reasonable amount of time.
+The federal requirement is that a district or charter school must offer an English Learner (EL) program or services until an EL student is proficient in English and can participate meaningfully in the standard instructional programs without language supports within a reasonable amount of time.
 Such an EL program and service must meet the standards established in Castañeda v.
 Pickard:

 • It must be based on a sound educational theory.